mrkmarron/logpp/README.md

 _DETAIL_ - true if all messages should be processed regardless of level and false if filtering should be applied as usual.

-COmmon uses include:
+Common uses include:
-`this.emitLogSync(true, true)` all messages are flushed -- good for panic output `this.emitLogSync(true, false)` all messages are flushed but filtered -- good for action completed want to drain log `this.emitLogSync(true, true)` partial flush with filter -- maybe useful to keep memory use down from buffering?
+* `this.emitLogSync(true, true)` all messages are flushed -- good for panic output
+* `this.emitLogSync(true, false)` all messages are flushed but filtered -- good for action completed want to drain log
+* `this.emitLogSync(true, true)` partial flush with filter -- maybe useful to keep memory use down from buffering?

 ### `this.setSubLoggerLevel(SUBLOGGER_NAME, LEVEL)`
 _SUBLOGGER_NAME_ string name of the sublogger to change the emit level on.